Top 5 Best Calorie Counting Apps

 Here's another nice free calorie counter courtesy of FatSecret.
 Calorie Counter helps you set weight loss goals and monitor your success with calculations for daily caloric intake and calorie-burning exercise.
 It also provides healthy recipes to keep you on the right track.

-Coolest feature: Easy adjustment for varying portion sizes and daily goals.
+Coolest features: Easy adjustment for varying portion sizes and daily goals.
+Even offers shopping lists for the meal planners out there!

-Downside: You've got to provide all of your own motivation — there's no cheerleading here.
+Downside: You have to provide all of your own motivation — there's no cheerleading here.

 Free for iOS and Android